antmusco/crowd_density/docs/manual.md

 The main project consists of the following directories:

   - `ccnn`:      Python module for the Counting CNN, implemented in TensorFlow.
   - `config`:    Cross-project configuration properties.
+Be sure to read through this file to see what the configuration parameters are for the project.
+  - `crowd-gym`: Source code for reinforcement learning using OpenAI Gym and Gazebo.
+This directory gets automatically mounted inside the `crowd-gym` Docker container, and should be run in that environmnet.
   - `data`:      Raw images and example files, as well as set lists for each.
-  - `docs`:   Documentation and papers.
+  - `docs`:      Documentation and manuals.
   - `gazebo`:    Gazebo plugin code for data generation.
-  - `gym`:    OpenAI Gym code.
   - `logs`:      Logs for training/testing the Counting CNN.
 This directory also contains the trained model at `logs/train/checkpoint`
   - `scripts`:   Useful scripts for performing common tasks.

 ---